Hornbill-Docs/data-imports-guide/data-imports-guide/assets/asset-relationship-auth.md

 ### Key Types

-As the Asset Relationship Import utility supports the import of asset data from many different data sources as listed below for the following key type:
+The Asset Relationship Import Utility supports a single KeySafe Key type of [Database Authentication](/data-imports-guide/assets/asset-relationship-auth#key-type-database-authentication) and supports the following database technologies:

-* [Database Authentication](/data-imports-guide/assets/authentication#key-type-database-authentication) - Used for the following data sources:
 * `mssql` - Microsoft SQL Server (2005 or above).
 * `mysql` - MySQL 4.1 or above, or any version of MariaDB.
 * `mysql320` - MySQL Server v3.2.0 to v4.0.
 * `odbc` - ODBC driver.
 * `swsql` - Supportworks SQL (Core Services v3.x).

+### Key Type - Database Authentication

+* In Hornbill, navigate to `Configuration` > `Platform Configuration` > `KeySafe`.
+* Click `+ Create New Key`.
+* Choose a key type of `Database Authentication`.
+* Give the KeySafe key a Title.
+* Optionally add a Description.
+* Populate the following fields on the form:
+  * `Server` - The IP address or hostname of your database host.
+  * `Port` - The port used to connect to your database.
+  * `Database` - The database name/ID.
+  * `Username` - The username of the account that should be used to authenticate the connection to your database.
+  * `Password` - The password for the above account.
+* Click `Create Key`.